 6. Deliver Food on the Weekends

 Working as a food delivery driver has become one of the most popular and in-demand side hustles over the pandemic.
-More and more people chose to stay at home and order their groceries or takeout.
+More and more people chose to stay at home and order their groceries or takeout, and it’s expected that many people will continue ordering food this way once the pandemic is over because it’s so convenient.

-Food delivery drivers choose their hours, keep 100% of their tips, and can start and stop as they want.
+Food delivery drivers make anywhere from $15-$25/hour and keep 100% of their tips.
 And you can make the most money when you drive for more than one company because it opens you up to more delivery opportunities.

 Because there are so many different food delivery services now, here are my top recommendations: